Network ATC overview

 Intent: An intent is a definition of how you intend to use the physical adapters in your system.
 An intent has a friendly name, identifies one or more physical adapters, and includes one or more intent types.

+Intent type: Every intent requires one or more intent types.
 Any combination of the intent types can be specified for any specific single intent.
-However, certain intent types can only be specified in one intent:
+Here are the currently supported intent types and the maximum number of intents they can be defined in:

 Next steps